-Synthetic Full Backup (current backup format)
+Synthetic Full Backup (legacy backup format)

 Synthetic full backup is a type of subsequent full backup that makes a comparison to the previously backed up data on the storage and uploads only modified block of data from source to a backup storage.
 Synthetic full backup helps to reduce the amount of data uploaded and accelerates a full backup creation.